 Another exciting event that takes place during Winterlude is the National Ice-Carving Championship.
 The most talented ice sculptors from around Canada come to Confederation Park in Ottawa to display their ice sculptures.
-You will be able to vote for your favourite ice sculptures to decide on three winners.
+You can vote for your favourite ice sculptures to decide on three winners.

 Related Posts: